Self-Enhancing Multi-filter Sequence-to-Sequence Model: Experiments

 \subsection{Performance Examination on Machine Translation}

-We also justify the performance of the proposed architecture in machine translation tasks using the Multi30k English-French dataset\citep{multi30k}.
+We also justify the performance of the proposed architecture in machine translation tasks using the Multi30k English-French dataset\cite{multi30k}.
 This dataset is split to 29,000 training data records and 1,000 testing data records.
 The experimental setups are identical to semantic parsing.
-We use BLEU score \citep{papineni-etal-2002-bleu} with $N = 4$ and uniform weights $w_n = 1/4$ to evaluate the translation results.
+We use BLEU score \cite{papineni-etal-2002-bleu} with $N = 4$ and uniform weights $w_n = 1/4$ to evaluate the translation results.
+The BLEU score range is from 0 to 100, where 100 indicates a perfect match.

 As shown in Figure \ref{fig:trans}, the RL agent learns that the Silhouette score can be maximized when the latent space representations are separated into two clusters.
-Therefore, even we increase the number of clusters, the classifier will form empty clusters so that there are still two non-empty clusters.
-Then, we can use 2-filter LES2S model for the following experiments.
+Therefore, even if we increase the number of clusters, the classifier will form empty clusters so that there are still two non-empty clusters.
+Then, we can use a 2-filter LES2S model for the following experiments.

 Table \ref{tab:2} lists the BLUE scores of the baseline models and our LES2S model.
 Among these results, our model achieves the best performance.
 Moreover, the comparative experiment between the ordinary encoder-decoder model and our model also shows the effectiveness of the multi-filter architecture.